Top

 Multi-Use Active Transportation Trail

-The unique aspect of the trail is that it’s the longest paved trail in the HRM which makes it ideal for many different activities.
+The Chain Of Lakes Trail - Halifax, NS The unique aspect of the trail is that it’s the longest paved trail in the HRM, which makes it ideal for a variety of activities.
 On a nice day, you can expect to see a busy trail with a diverse array of users.
-Families with strollers & small children on bikes, walkers, cyclists, joggers & rollerbladers all share the trail.
+Families with strollers & small children on bikes, walkers, cyclists, joggers, & rollerbladers all share the trail.
 With this array of users, use caution and proper trail etiquette with the use of a bicycle bell when passing, and keep your ears tuned for the “ding” of others doing the same.

 Points of Interest